 - Academic Update in OTCAS must be submitted after the completion of fall semester to enter in fall semester's grades and list planned courses for spring (if any).
 The academic update is opens in mid December.
 The academic update must be submitted by January 10.
 Applicants will be required to submit a transcript showing completion of fall courses to OTCAS.

 - Application to the University of Utah Graduate School.
 Students must have a bachelor’s degree completed prior to the start of the Occupational Therapy program in the fall.
 Students applying to the Department of Occupational and Recreational Therapies must also apply to the University of Utah Graduate School using Apply Yourself by November 17, 2017.
 AY will start accepting applications for 2018 in July 2017.
 Please be aware that a copy of transcripts from EACH college that you have attended, including the University of Utah, needs to be uploaded to the application site.
 Additionally, the online Graduate Application has several sections.
 Please fill out the Basic Information Section.
 However, as a MOT applicant, you do NOT need to complete the sections on Resume, Statement of Purpose, Writing Sample nor Faculty.
-You do NOT submit Letters of Recommendation on this application, either.
+You do NOT submit Letters of Recommendation or GRE scores with this application.
 We use this information from OTCAS.
 A decision will not be made on the graduate school application until the OT application process is completed.
 If you've previously subbmitted an AY application, you will need to start a new application with a different email address.